 For some types of items, you can consider the value in terms of a replacement cost.
 For example, if you use a special type of equipment in your office, you can get an idea of how much it is worth by researching how much it would cost you to replace each item with the same model.
 If the model of equipment you need is no longer in current production, you might be forced to use a more recent make as a model for your replacement cost calculation.

-The Benefits of Tangible Assets
+Benefits of Investing in Tangible Assets

 Tangible assets can provide you with a few important benefits in the context of a long-term investment strategy.

-• Hedge against inflation: Some types of tangible assets are known to act as a hedge against inflation, retaining their value when the value of the dollar drops.
+- Hedge Against Inflation: Some types of tangible assets are known to act as a hedge against inflation, retaining their value when the value of the dollar drops.
 Examples of tangible assets that have traditionally been used to hedge against inflation include gold and real estate investments.

 Compare Tangible Asset Investment Platforms